We are delighted to announce a new line of literary publications, commencing with a first novel by the pianist, writer and composer Stephen Hough.

 Stpehen Hough has written about the novel’s background in a recent issue of The Tablet.

 Stephen Hough is a concert pianist, a composer and a writer.
 Named by The Economist as one of 20 Living Polymaths, he was the first classical performer to be awarded a MacArthur Fellowship and was made a Commander of the Order of the British Empire in 2014.
 He has been published by The Times, The Guardian and The Daily Telegraph.

-‘Struggles of the calling: a celebrated pianist reflects on how the concept of the “wounded healer” led to penning his first novel’. by Stephen Hough in The Tablet, 14 Febraury 2018.
+Stephen Hough, ‘Struggles of the calling: a celebrated pianist reflects on how the concept of the “wounded healer” led to penning his first novel’; The Tablet, 14 Febraury 2018.

 Rick Schultz, ‘For celebrated pianist Stephen Hough, it's time to show yet another side of himself’; The LA Times Culture Monster; 7 February 2018.